RNandgave/smike/README.md

 # smike
-i am a beginner just getting hang of github
+i am a beginner just getting hang of github.